 As we prepared for my baby sister’s wedding shower, I found myself heartsick for our mother.
-We lost her to cancer, ten years ago this summer.
+Ten years ago this summer, we lost her to cancer.
 The bride is her namesake.

-Bonnie also carries the middle name of our paternal grandmother (Lila Jane) who we also lost early–to an accident–in the summer before my mother gave birth to Bonnie Lijane.
+My sister Bonnie Lijane also carries the middle name of our paternal grandmother (Lila Jane) who we also lost early–to an accident–in the summer before my mother gave birth to my sister Bonnie.

-That there could be a story about my grandmother that I hadn’t heard was beguiling–especially given the way that this story shaped her last day.
+That there could be a story about my grandmother that I hadn’t heard was beguiling–especially given the way that this story shaped Lila’s last day.

-“Do you have an account with us, Mrs. Salasin?” the CEO asked, surprised by her affront.
+“Do you have an account with us, Mrs. Salasin?” he asked, surprised by her affront.

 “I would never have an account there,” she replied flatly.